 Leighton Park School fees are payable every term a student studies with them.
 A non-refundable £100 (£175 for non-EU students) registration fee is necessary, in addition to an acceptance deposit to secure the place at the school.
 This deposit will be refunded when the student leaves the school.

-A 10% discount is given to each sibling that joins the school while their sibling is still in attendance.
+A discount of 20% is applicable on each of the third and subsequent child’s school fees while their siblings are still in attendance.

 Leighton Park School offers a limited number of scholarships and bursaries to students and their families to support the payment of school fees.